 \section{Abstract}

-For decades it is known that Quantum Computers might serve as a tool to solve a very specific kind of problems that have long thought to be incalculable.
-Some of those problems are of a combinatorial nature, with the quantum advantage arising from the exploding size of a huge decision tree.
-Although this is of high interest as well, there are more opportunities to make use of the quantum advantage among non-perfect information games with a limited amount of steps within the game.
-Even though it is not possible to answer the question for the winning move in a specific situation, people are rather interested in what choice gives the best outcome in the long run.
-This leads us to the search for the highest number of paths within the game's decision tree despite the lack of information and, thus, to a maximum of the payoff-function.
-We want to illustrate on how Quantum Computers can play a significant role in solving these kind of games, using an example of the most popular German card game Skat.
-Therefore we use quantum registers to encode the game's information properly and construct the corresponding quantum gates in order to model the game progress and obey the rules.
-Finally, we use a score operator to project the quantum state onto the winning subspace and therefore evaluate the winning probability for each alternative decision by the player to be made by using quantum algorithms, such as quantum counting of the winning paths to gain a possible advantage in computation speed over classical approaches.
-Thus, we get a reasonable recommendation of how to act at the table due to the payoff-function maximization.
-This approach is clearly not doable on a classical computer due to the huge tree-search problem and we discuss peculiarities of the problem that may lead to a quantum advantage when exceeding a certain problem size.
+For decades, it has been known that quantum computers might serve as tools for solving specific classes of problems that have long been considered computationally infeasible.
+Some of these problems are combinatorial, with the quantum advantage arising from the rapidly growing size of the corresponding decision tree.
+Even though the winning move in a specific imperfect-information situation cannot generally be determined, the relevant question is which choice yields the best long-term outcome.
+This leads to the search problem of maximizing the payoff function.
+This paper illustrates how quantum computers can play a significant role in solving such games, using the popular German card game Skat as an example.
+To this end, quantum registers are used to encode the game's information, and corresponding quantum gates are constructed to model the progress of the game while respecting its rules.
+Finally, a score operator is used to project the quantum state onto the winning subspace and to evaluate the winning probabilities using quantum algorithms, such as quantum counting of winning paths, to obtain a potential computational speedup over classical approaches.
+This yields a reasonable recommendation for the next action at the table.
+This approach is computationally infeasible on a classical computer because of the size of the tree-search problem.
+Peculiarities of the problem are discussed that may lead to a quantum advantage beyond a certain problem size.